 Whistler Olympic Park

-Whistler Olympic Park is open daily from late November until early April for the winter and for July and August in summer (click here for opening hours).
+Whistler Olympic Park is open daily from winter opening to closing day and for July and August in summer (click here for opening hours).

 Make sure you have a look at the Olympic cross-country stadium, the biathlon range or the majestic ski jumps.
 You will gain an appreciation for this outstanding setting and why it was chosen to host the Vancouver 2010 Olympic Winter Games competitions in ski jumping, Nordic combined, cross-country skiing and biathlon as well as the 2010 Paralympic Games cross-country skiing and biathlon competitions.
 More than one third of all Olympic Medals were awarded at Whistler Olympic Park.
 The Park also features impressive First Nations art, created in the lead-up to the 2010 Games.
 Today the art legacy consists of five official Olympic pieces and two others that were added afterwards for a total of seven carvings and tapestries.